Is 740 a Good Credit Score?

 Recommended: How Do I Check My Credit Score?

 Yes, a credit score of 740 is considered very good when applying for an auto loan.
 This means you are likely to qualify for car loans with competitive interest rates and terms.
-Lenders see a credit score of 740 as an indicator that you are a responsible borrower who is likely to repay the loan on time.
-For new auto loans, most borrowers have scores of around 730.
+Lenders see a credit score of 740 as an indicator that you are a responsible borrower who’s likely to repay the loan on time.
+For new auto loans, Experian reported that most borrowers had VantageScore scores of around 759 in the fourth quarter of 2024.

-TA score higher than 740, however, could unlock an even better rate on a new or used car loan.
+A credit score above 740 could unlock an even better rate on a new or used car loan.
 Here’s a look at how your credit score can impact the annual percentage rate (APR) you’ll pay on an auto loan.

-Source: Experian’s State of the Finance Market Report (fourth quarter of 2023)
+Source: Experian’s State of the Automotive Finance Market Report (first quarter of 2025)

 When applying for an auto loan, keep in mind that lenders will likely consider other factors, including your income and the size of your down payment, when deciding whether or not to approve you for a car loan and at what rate.

 When you apply for a mortgage, however, lenders will also consider other factors, such as the amount of your down payment and your income.
-Mortgage companies will also be interested in your debt-to-income ratio (DTI), which tells them what percent of your income is going toward debt repayment each month.
+Mortgage companies will also be interested in your debt-to-income (DTI) ratio, which tells them what percent of your income is going toward debt repayment each month.
 They generally prefer to see that ratio remain below 36%.

-To calculate your DTI, simply add up your monthly debt payments (including rent and all of your debt obligations), divide that number by your monthly gross income, then convert the figure into a percentage by multiplying it by 100.
+To calculate your DTI ratio, simply add up your monthly debt payments (including rent and all of your debt obligations), divide that number by your monthly gross income, then convert the figure into a percentage by multiplying it by 100.

 With a credit score of 740, you are likely to qualify for most personal loans.
 Lenders generally consider a credit score of 740 to be very good, indicating that you are a low credit risk.
 This makes you an attractive candidate for personal loan lenders, who are likely to offer you favorable terms and conditions.

 Once you qualify, a personal loan provides you with a lump sum of cash that can be used for virtually any purpose, including credit card consolidation, home improvements, and large purchases.
-You repay the loan (plus interest) in regular installments over the loan’s term, which can range anywhere from one to seven years.
+You repay the loan (plus interest) in regular installments over the loan’s term, which can range anywhere from 1-7 years.

-IHaving a credit score of 740 means that you are a well-qualified borrower, with a very good credit history.
+Having a credit score of 740 means that you are a well-qualified borrower with a very good credit history.
 A 740 credit score should allow you to be approved for credit cards, home mortgages, auto loans, and personal loans, often with favorable interest rates and terms.

-However, a score of 740 is just narrowly within FICO’s range of “very good” and you will no longer be in that range if your score declines, even by a single point.
+However, a score of 740 is just narrowly within FICO’s range of “very good,” and you’ll no longer be in that range if your score declines, even by a single point.
 If you manage your credit responsibly, however, you should be able to build on your already good credit score and unlock lending products with even better rates and terms in the future.

 Photo credit: iStock/Liubomyr Vorona